History of Athens: Late Bronze Age

-Unlike other Mycenaean centers, such as Mycenae and Pylos, it is unclear whether Athens suffered destruction in about 1200 BC, an event traditionally attributed to a Dorian invasion (though now commonly attributed to a systems collapse, part of the Late Bronze Age collapse).
+Unlike Mycenae, Pylos, or Tiryns, there is no archaeological evidence of a catastrophic fire or violent destruction at the Athens Acropolis during the transition from LH IIIB to LH IIIC.
+It is unclear whether Athens suffered destruction in about 1200 BC, an event traditionally attributed to a Dorian invasion (though now commonly attributed to a systems collapse, part of the Late Bronze Age collapse).
 The Athenians always maintained that they were 'pure' Ionians with no Dorian element.
 However, Athens, like many other Bronze Age settlements, went into economic decline for around 150 years following this.